Camille Villar

-Camille Lydia Aguilar Villar-Genuino (born January 25, 1985) is a Filipina television personality and politician who currently serves as the Member of the House of Representatives for Las Piñas since 2019.
-She has been serving as a deputy Speaker since 2022, and was previously in that post from 2021 until 2022 in the 18th Congress.
+Camille Aguilar Villar-Genuino (born January 25, 1985) is a Filipino politician who has served as a senator of the Philippines since 2025.
+She previously served as the representative for Las Piñas's at-large district from 2019 to 2025 and as deputy speaker from 2022 to 2025, having previously held the position from 2021 to 2022.
+She is the youngest senator of the 20th Congress.

 Early life and education

 Camille Villar was born in Las Piñas, Metro Manila, on January 25, 1985.
-She is the youngest and only daughter of former President of the Senate Manuel Villar and incumbent Senator Cynthia Villar.
-One of her older brothers, Senator Mark Villar is another incumbent senator.
+She is the youngest child and only daughter of former President of the Senate Manny Villar and former senator Cynthia Villar.
+One of her older brothers, Mark Villar, is another incumbent senator.

-Villar studied business management at Ateneo de Manila University.
-She later obtained a master's degree in business administration at IESE Business School Barcelona Campus.
+Villar studied business management at the Ateneo de Manila University.
+She later obtained a master's degree in business administration from IESE Business School in Barcelona, Spain.

-Career
+Business career

-Villar used to serve as the Chief Operating Officer of Brittany Corporation.
+Villar formerly served as COO of Brittany Corporation, a subsidiary of Vista Land.
 She was the youngest person to hold the position.
+She is also the managing director of Vista Land.